Fate-Grand-Automata/FGA/README.md

 ## How does it work?
 It runs on [Xamarin.Android](https://docs.microsoft.com/en-us/xamarin/android/), uses [OpenCV](https://opencv.org/) for image recognition, uses Android's [Acessibility](https://developer.android.com/guide/topics/ui/accessibility) and [Media Projection](https://developer.android.com/reference/android/media/projection/MediaProjection) APIs.
 Battery optimizations can screw up the functionality of the app.
-App tries to disabled them automatically but you might also have to do that manually.
+App tries to disable them automatically but you might also have to do that manually.

 The icons are from https://materialdesignicons.com/